Lawns & Yards

 Turf grass has shallow roots, which reduces the land’s ability to filter out stormwater pollutants before they reach the lake.
 To protect water quality while also enjoying your lawn, consider the following best practices.

 • Negotiate a lake-friendly landscaping contract: If you hire a landscaper to maintain your lawn, ask them about their practices and choose one who acts in lake-friendly ways.
-LSPA’s Questions for Property Managers has guidance on questions to ask contractors when you are deciding who to hire.

 • Clover does not require watering or mowing as often as grass and stays green longer into the summer.